RenanCris/SimpleRabbitMQClient/README.md

     IProducingOutBoxService

+**It is crucial to specify the connection name, which is equivalent to the 'Name' property in the 'RabbitMQConfig' object**

+    await producer
+                .SetConnectionName("ConnA")
+                .SendAsync(Object, "test-exchange", "queue-RoutingKey");

+    //appssetings config

+    "RabbitMQConfig":  [{
+      "HostName": "localhost",
+      "Port": 5672,
+      "Name": "ConnA" // Connection Name
+    }]

 # Appssetings Configuration

 To use the component, it is necessary to provide RabbitMQ configurations, and if you wish to use the production strategy based on the OutBox pattern, you will also need to configure a connection string to the database with MySQL as the provider.
 Below are the configurations